No Tags Found!

 Hi,

 Call the employee and issue a verbal warning.
-Educate him as to why having food at work place is prohibited.
-Please collect a apology letter from him.
-In case of any future repetition from the same employee then you may proceed with warning /fine etc.
+Educate him as to why having food at the workplace is prohibited.
+Please collect an apology letter from him.
+In case of any future repetition from the same employee, then you may proceed with a warning/fine, etc.

 From India, Madras